psu13/mutable-hakyll/posts/blood-souls.md

 2. A village of the undead?
 Check.

-3. NPCs and vendors who disappear for no reason, thus locking out from seeing entire storylines or buying supplies later in the game?
+3. NPCs and vendors who disappear for no reason, thus locking you out from seeing entire storylines or buying supplies later in the game?
 Check.

 4. Andre the Blacksmith!
 Check.